pingcap/docs/v3.0/reference/best-practices/high-concurrency.md

 ---
 title: Best Practice for High Concurrent and Write Intensive Scenario
-summary: Learn the best practice for high-concurrent and write-intensive scenario.
+summary: Learn the best practice for high concurrent and write intensive scenario.
 category: reference
 ---